 While this often affects 40+ job seekers and those returning to the workforce, your technology brand can make the difference between an interview and the discard pile.

-Good thing there are some simple things you can do to affect how your resume is viewed by readers.
+Good thing there are some simple things you can do to when branding your resume that affect how it is viewed by readers.